Selective Service System: Structure and operation

 The Selective Service System is an independent federal agency within the Executive Branch of the federal government of the United States.
-The Director of the Selective Service System reports directly to the President of the United States.
-Starting on the day of the inauguration of President Biden, the Selective Service System was under an acting director following the departure of the previous director, Don Benton, and pending the nomination and confirmation of a new permanent director.
+The director of the Selective Service System reports directly to the president of the United States.
+Starting on the day of the inauguration of President Joe Biden, the Selective Service System was under an acting director following the departure of the previous director, Don Benton, and pending the nomination and confirmation of a new permanent director.

 During peacetime, the agency comprises a national headquarters, three regional headquarters, and a data management center.
 Even during peacetime, the agency is also aided by 11,000 volunteers serving on local boards and district appeal boards.
 During a mobilization that required activation of the draft, the agency would greatly expand by activating an additional 56 state headquarters, more than 400 area offices, and over 40 alternative service offices.

 The agency's budget for the 2015–2016 fiscal year was about $23 million.
 In early 2016, the agency said that if women were required to register, its budget would need to be increased by about $9 million in the first year, and slightly less in subsequent years.
 This does not include any budget or expenses for enforcing or attempting to enforce the Military Selective Service Act.
 Costs of investigating, prosecuting, and imprisoning violators would be included in the budget of the Department of Justice.